Prajin-30/EthicalHacking-My-Notes/README.md

 # Day 1
-welcome to respiratory
+welcome to Ethical Hacking
+Learned Github basics
 # day 2
-how to download kali linux
-how tio download virtualbox
+how to download kali linux in computer,extracting and install how tio download virtualbox in computer,extracting and install
 # day 3
 command lines:
 # day 4